-- Clean and protect: Give your vehicle a thorough washing and inspection.
+Give your quad a thorough washing and inspection.
 Allow all surfaces to dry fully, then wax and buff.
 Wax not only adds a great ‘like new” shine, it also helps protect your ATV body from moisture damage.
 Inspect and repair any body or cosmetic damage and use a conditioner on the seat if desired.

-- Add fuel stabilizer: Stabilizer will help your ATV winter over – and start up like a new ride next year.
-Pour gas stabilizer into your tank, and then top off with gasoline.
+The fuel stabilizer will help your ATV winter over – and start up as a new ride next year.
+Pour the gas stabilizer into your tank, and then top it off with gasoline.
 Run the engine for a few minutes to fully integrate the stabilizer, and then turn the ATV off.

-- Choose your storage: Drive the ATV into the garage or shed you plan on storing it in.
+Drive the ATV or UTV into the garage or shed you plan on storing it in.
 Check your tire pressure and inflate to the manufacturer’s recommended settings.
 Park on blocks if possible and shut off the engine and all accessories.

-- Pull the Battery: Remove the battery to prevent damage and make sure it is easy to start your ATV when warm weather arrives.
+Remove the battery to prevent damage and make sure it is easy to start your ATV when warm weather arrives.
 If you have more than one ATV or are winterizing more than one vehicle, label the batteries for easy retrieval in the spring.
-Store your battery on a high shelf, out of reach of kids and pets and in a location where it won’t freeze.
+Store your battery on a high shelf, out of reach of kids and pets, and in a location where it won’t freeze.

-- Cover any exposed pipes or other openings with wire mesh.
 Mice and other small animals can make a cozy home inside just about anything; sealing off any openings prevents them from getting inside.
 Don’t have mesh on hand?
-Hardware cloth, steel wool or even tape will keep the critters away.
+Hardware cloth, steel wool, or even tape will keep the critters away.

-- Cover your ATV with a special ATV/UTV cover to prevent dust collection and problems with debris.
+Cover your ATV with the Best ATV Cover to prevent dust collection and problems with debris.
 Lock your shed to prevent theft and make sure your ATV is secure.
 Label your keys and place them somewhere you’ll find them in the spring.